harikt/harikt.github.com/source/_posts/2013-05-21-standalone-forms-and-validation.markdown

 in earlier post [Aura Turns 2][]

 But in this post let us use the power of [Aura.Filter][].
-As [Aura.Input][] doesn't have a rendering capability you may need to use either [Aura.View][] or create your own helper classes to render the same.
+As [Aura.Input][] doesn't have a rendering capability you may need to use [Aura.View][] as templating system ( see Using Aura.View ) or use the helper classes provided by [Aura.View][] ( see below Without using Aura.View completely ) or create your own helper classes to render the same from the hints ( see Hints for the view ).

 The whole example is in [https://github.com/harikt/form-example][] repo.
 If you don't have composer, you can download it from [http://getcomposer.org][]